 Incident forms should be completed as close to the event as possible preferably on the same day.
 The Deputy Heads are notified immediately of incidents by email for analysis and follow up.
-Any students requiring significant MAPA (Managing Actual and Potential Aggression) holds parents/carers will be informed and this will be backed up in writing.
+If any pupils require a significant physical intervention hold, parents/carers will be informed and this will be backed up in writing.

-Additionally, in response to recent legislation as mentioned in the Physical Intervention Policy; physical intervention is also recorded when students have the use of safe spaces.
+Additionally, in response to recent legislation as mentioned in the Physical Intervention Policy; physical intervention is also recorded when students have the use of safe spaces and when their movement is restricted by staff.